nadir-lalla/diarycloud/README.md

 6. "view.html" generates a table of the users diary entries.
 By default, it will display the current date.
 Users can use the form element to filter wish time period they wish to view.
 7. "about.html" is a basic text based page that gives the user information on how the site works.

-In the root folder of the project there are various files that are required to run the website
+In the root folder of the project there are various files that are required to run the website:
+1. "app.py" the main file for the website
+2. "helper.html" used to create a function that is requires a user to be logged in.
+3. "user.db" a database that contains all the information for login details and diary entries.
+4. "requirements.txt" a text file that is used to install packages need to run the application using

+        pip install -r requirements.txt
+5. "package.json" and "package-lock.json", files installed from the wordcloud2.js package.